msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 θ̂ = train(θ̂, sample, simulate, m = m)
 ```

-To fully exploit the amortised nature of neural estimators, one may wish to save a trained estimator and load it in later sessions: see [Saving and loading neural estimators](@ref) for details on how this can be done.
+One may wish to save a trained estimator and load it in a later session: see [Saving and loading neural estimators](@ref) for details on how this can be done.

 The function [`assess()`](@ref) can be used to assess the trained estimator.
 Parametric and non-parametric bootstrap-based uncertainty quantification are facilitated by [`bootstrap()`](@ref) and [`interval()`](@ref), and this can also be included in the assessment stage through the keyword argument `boot`: